Pet Dental Care

 What’s the best dog food for dogs with dental health problems?

 Appropriate nutrition is one of the most critically important aspects of a dog’s health and well-being.
 Be aware of the foods your pet is eating and ask your veterinarian if the food selection you’re feeding your dog is right for their dietary needs.

 Diet is an enormous factor in your pet’s dental health, and there are food options available to help dogs combat dental diseases and tartar buildup.
 High-quality dry food and chew treats fight tartar and plaque better than canned varieties or leftover “people food,” and selecting the best option for your dog’s individualized dental and health needs should be done with the help of your veterinarian.

-At the Animal Clinic of Billings, we offer the best Hill’s and Royal Canin varieties of dog and cat food available to help keep your pet as healthy as possible.
+At Animal Clinic of Billings, we offer the best Hill’s and Royal Canine varieties of dog and cat food available to help keep your pet healthy.
 Ask us about food options, and we’ll recommend what’s best for your dog.

 What if my dog has a dental disease?